geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 + genhtml -q coverage/lcov.info -o coverage/html
 Overall coverage rate:
   source files: 472
-  lines.......: 35.0% (4464 of 12740 lines)
+  lines.......: 61.8% (7922 of 12828 lines)
   functions...: no data found
 Message summary:
   no messages were reported
 ```

-If the tests do not run successfully, output will look similar to this:
+If the tests do not run successfully, the output will look similar to this:

 ```
 ./run_tests.sh